Testing EFL And ESL Students

 Better Tests for EFL and ESL Learners

 Constructing better tests for EFL and ESL learners is essential for teachers in enabling students to develop their language skills.
 Many tests today are not created very well to measure a student's formative and summative progress in acquiring English.
 This article will suggest different things a teacher can do to make tests which will better assess and evaluate EFL and ESL learners' language skills.

 The Need for Testing

 Deep down inside, most students and teachers don't like tests or exams.
 Students hate the pressure and worry of studying for and taking tests, especially if they don't know the test material very well.
 Teachers dislike the time and effort expended in making up a test and then grading it.
 Just the same, testing is a necessary part of the educational process because it affords an objective tool for measuring the progress and mastery of students in acquiring a skill or subject of learning.
-Tests in general are either formative or summative.
+Tests, in general, are either formative or summative.
 A formative test will assess the student's progress while he is learning a corpus of material or a skill.
 A summative test, on the other hand, is given after a student has completed the study.
 It evaluates how well a learner has mastered a subject or a skill.

 What Is a Good Test?